sirchuck/site_works/README.md

     $this->modualLocks - Disable access for unpriviledged users to visit an entire modual.
     $this->controllerLocks - Disable access for unpriviledged users to visit a speific moduals controller.
     $this->routes - Yes, you can let someone type something odd in your url, then redirect it to a good path.
+        You should use lower case when setting up routes.
+        Ex: 'dogs/like/friends' => 'template/template/about_dogs'
+        Note: anything following the swapped portion will fall into the proper segment - pass_var pass_vars if you provide modual/contorller/method
     $this->debug_server - The IP of the server running your debug_server app.
     $this->debug_server_port - the default port I use is 9200, whatever you set make sure you port forward.
     $this->cPaths - tell the system some basics about your server and asset server paths.